openssl/general-policies/policies/ai-policy.md

 ## The Two Core Requirements

-If AI has written **non-trivial portions** of your submission, you must:
+If a **non-trivial portion** of your submission has been created using an AI tool you must:

 1. **Declare it in your commit message** using an `Assisted-by` trailer, and
 2. **Have signed a CLA that includes the AI clause.**